jellyfishsolutions/lynx-admin-ui/README.md

 There is a set of optional parameters, available on all types:
 * `onSummary`: indicates if the field shall appear in the list view; default: `false`.
 * `searchable`: indicates if the field can be searchable in the list view; default: `false`.
+* `smartSearchable`: indicates if the field can be searchable, added to a general "string-like" search; default: `false`.
 * `readOnly`: indicates if the field can be only readable in the editor view; default: `false`.
 This parameter can be a `boolean` value, or a function like `(req: Request, currentEntity: any) => Promise<boolean>` (same as the `values` but with different return type).
 * `uiSettings`: contains information on the visual appearance of the field.
 See the `uiSettings` paragraph for more information.